Harshit26042004/Intel_OneAPI_OCR/README.md

 <img width="500px"  src="https://www.comidor.com/wp-content/uploads/2022/08/ocr-55-e1661521818617-1024x569.png" >
 </div>

-&nbsp &nbsp Digitization the Handwritten or Photo characters was a manual process in before days.
+ Digitization the Handwritten or Photo characters was a manual process in before days.
 This was a time consuming thing and it is manually expensive.
 Such handwritten or image characters are difficult to read by visual-impaired people.
 This Traditional method can be overcome with the